antoinebasseto/blog/content/posts/credit-based-payment-system-streamlit-generative-ai/setting-up-user-login/index.md

 With user authentication in place, we can associate an email address with each user's credit balance.
 Next, we’ll look at how to [connect to a database]({{<ref "/posts/credit-based-payment-system-streamlit-generative-ai/connecting-to-a-database">}}).

 {{<alert "lightbulb">}}
 Want to see an example?
-[SimplyPlot](https://simplyplot.streamlit.app/) uses a credit system for monetisation - it writes Matplotlib code for you, so you can stop troubleshooting your plots.
+[FastPrompt](https://fastprompt.streamlit.app/) uses a credit system for monetisation - it generates high quality LLM system prompts from a simple description of inputs outputs.
+You can refine it with AI suggestions and iterate quickly.
 {{</alert>}}

 **Get updates & insights!**